University of Exeter, University of Istanbul, and the Turkish research council (Tübitak)

 Research group links

 My Ph.D. dissertation (The Paradoxical Subject, 2000) analyzed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
-I have a longstanding interest in and teach feminist philosophy, with a focus on philosophy of science and identity politics.
+I have a longstanding interest in and teach feminist philosophy, with a focus on intersectionality, history and ethics.